While Movie Trailers are all around, not every author (or comics creator) makes a Book Trailer.

 Before you edit the movie, think how you will connect the scenes visually and conceptually.
 In my Trailer, for instance, the camera moved from the page I was drawing to the same page that the boy was looking at.

-I brought Rafael into the game to videotape, do the sound, and later edit (with me next to him, on the director seat, during the shooting and editing process).
+I brought Raphael into the game to videotape, do the sound, and later edit (with me next to him, on the director seat, during the shooting and editing process).

 I thought about using both adults’ and kids’ voice to narrate the movie, hence we recorded several takes of the same lines.